-SAE AS6081: Counterfeit Electronic Parts; Avoidance, Detection, Mitigation, & Disposition
+SAE AS6081 Fraudulent/Counterfeit Electronic Parts: Avoidance, Detection, Mitigation, and Disposition – Distributors

 Counterfeit electronic components have caused significant issues within the electronics industry, and because of this many standards have been developed to deal with these issues.
 SAE, via their G19 committee, has created the most widely accepted standards to mitigate counterfeit issues.